ABOUT ME

 II am a visiting post-doctoral fellow at Linacre College (Oxford) and a fellow at Harvard Center for Hellenic Studies with an interest in gaining a deeper insight into the reconstruction of what ancient Greek religion and mythological narratives of the archaic and classical ages (8th–5th cent.
 B.C.) inherited from the IE tradition from which they descended.
 My previous research focused on word-level and thematic IE inheritance in the language of two Gk. choral lyric poets, Pindar and Bacchylides (5th cent.
 B.C.), taking cognate Indic (Sanskrit) and Iranian (Avestan) texts as the main comparanda.

-EDUCATION
+CARREER and EDUCATION

 RESEARCH INTERESTS

-Greek Religion
+Greek Literature and Religion

 With my project Hermes — God of Fire I focus on the Greek Olympian god in a comparative perspective.

-2020 - 2023
+2020 - 2022

-Linacre College, Oxford
+Linacre College, University of Oxford

 Visiting Fellow (Carlsberg Project)

-Comparative Mythology
+Greek Literature and Comparative Mythology

 With my project Family Myth I investigate mythological stories or parts of stories belonging to the largest linguistic family of the world, Indo-European